Welcome to Holly Class!

 Parent Forecasts

-Our Parent Forecasts are available below for you to see a brief overview of some of the learning we are planning to do this half-term.
+Our Parent Forecasts will be available below for you to see a brief overview of some of the learning we are planning to do each term.
 This is not exhaustive, but just to give you a flavour of what we will be up to!
 If you have any questions about this, please come and see us.

 Our PE day

-We are finally able to bring our PE kits again!
-Our new PE day is Wednesday.
+Holly class PE day is Friday.
+We also do PE with Mr Whitehead on Thursday afternoon for Creative Curriculum.
 However, we may have to change our slot because of things happening in school, or we may sometimes get an extra session.

 Please make sure you bring your PE kit on a Monday morning and leave it in school all week in case of any changes.
 Children should also have earrings removed in advance, and long hair should be tied back for safety.